-- 62. This Schedule does not apply to the Welsh Ministers, by virtue of section 14(1) of the Bill. - 63.
-Schedule 1 requires public bodies to report annually on their progress towards achieving their well-being objectives.

-- 64. Those public bodies that are subject to paragraphs 1 or 4 of this Schedule must report in respect of each financial year.
-Section 54(1) of the Bill defines financial year as 'the period of 12 months ending with 31 March'. - 65.
-Paragraph 2 requires Local Health Boards, Public Health Wales NHS Trust and Velindre NHS Trust to report in respect of each accounting year.
-The term accounting year is used in line with the National Health Service (Wales) Act 2006 which established these bodies.
-Accounting year has the same meaning as financial year as defined under section 54(1) of the Bill. - 66.
-Paragraph 3 makes specific provisions in respect of the Natural Resources Body for Wales. - 67.
+- 56. This Schedule does not apply to the Welsh Ministers, by virtue of section 11(1) of the Bill. - 57.
+Schedule 1 requires public bodies to report annually on their progress towards achieving their well-being objectives. - 58.
+Those public bodies that are subject to paragraph 1 of this Schedule must report in respect of each financial year.
+Section 53(1) of the Bill defines financial year as 'the period of 12 months ending with 31 March'. - 59.
+Paragraph 2 requires Local Health Boards and NHS Trusts (at the time of commencement of the Act Public Health Wales NHS Trust and Velindre NHS Trust) to report in respect of each accounting year.
+The term accounting year is used in line with the National Health Service (Wales) Act 2006, under which these bodies are established.
+Accounting year has the same meaning as financial year as defined under section 53(1) of the Bill. - 60.
+Paragraph 3 makes specific provisions in respect of the Natural Resources Body for Wales. - 61.
 The Natural Resources Body for Wales (Establishment) Order 2012 requires the Natural Resources Body for Wales to prepare an 'annual report' detailing how it has discharged its functions during that financial year.
-Paragraph 3 amends this Order so that the annual report must also detail the progress made by the body in meeting its well-being objectives. - 68.
+Paragraph 3 amends this Order so that the annual report must also detail the progress made by the body in meeting its well-being objectives. - 62.
 The annual reports required under paragraphs 1 and 2 of Schedule 1 must be published as soon as reasonably practicable following the end of the financial year to which the report relates.

-Section 15 - Guidance
+Section 12 - Guidance

-69. Section 15 places a duty on the Welsh Ministers to prepare and issue guidance to other public bodies in respect of Part 2 of the Bill.
+63. Section 12 places a duty on the Welsh Ministers to prepare and issue guidance to other public bodies in respect of Part 2 of the Bill.
 A public body must take such guidance into account when exercising functions or discharging duties provided for under Part 2 of the Bill.